 HomeResearch areas

-The laboratory is focused on key aspects and challenges related to future mobile networks and emerging wireless technologies.
-The 6Gm is oriented mainly on topics related to control layers.
-This covers mobility and radio resource management for self-organizing and energy efficient networks.
-Furthermore, we address network architecture including Mobile Edge Computing (MEC), Cloud-Radio Access Netwok (C-RAN) and drones/UAVs.
-From a perspective of scenarios, the 6Gm research is oriented mainly on scenarios encompassing device-to-device communication, heterogeneous networks, IoT, and vehicular communications.
-Our research covers theoretical aspects exploiting various optimizations, game theory, and machine learning as well as practical verification in laboratory equipped with hardware and software for emulation of mobile networks.
+The 6G mobile research lab is focused on key aspects and challenges related to future mobile networks and emerging wireless technologies.
+Our research is oriented mainly on topics related to control and management layers.
+This covers mobility and radio resource management for self-optimizing and energy efficient networks.
+Furthermore, we address network architecture including Multi-Access Edge Computing (MEC), Cloud-Radio Access Network (C-RAN) and aerial nodes, such as drones, UAVs, HAPs, or satellites.
+We also tackle challenges in the area of multimodal semantic communications and computing.
+From a perspective of scenarios, the 6Gm research is oriented mainly on device-to-device (D2D) communication, vehicular communications, non-terrestrial networks, robotics, IoT, and heterogeneous networks.
+Our research covers theoretical aspects exploiting various optimization techniques, game theory, and machine learning/artificial intelligence.
+We also deliver practical verification of our ideas in the laboratory equipped with software defined mobile networks.

 Overview of research topics